Moe, Victoria: Ted Summerton Reserve

 Ted Summerton Reserve in the west end of Vale Street, Moe is used for Australian Football and Cricket and is a 900-metre walk south along Fowler Street to Vale Street from the Moe V/line train station and CBD.
 The reserve is undergoing development and has recently had an upgrading of its facilities including an upgrade to the players facilities, preparation of the surrounds of the playing surface for spectator stands to be constructed, spectator terracing, new South Street entrance gate, upgraded scoreboard, and the development of a shared community facility called Moe P.L.A.C.E on the property borderline between the reserve and the adjacent South Street Primary School, far enough back from the eastern wing of the playing surface for a future spectator stand.

 The Moe P.L.A.C.E. facility is accessible from both Ted Summerton Reserve and South Street Primary School seeing as it has S.S.P.S on one side and Ted Summerton Reserve on the other, and was completed in 2011.
 The facility is part of the Moe Southside Community Precinct and includes a sports hall with side music room and stage at its northern end, community facilities and an Early Learning Centre at its southern end.
 The development is part of the Moe Southside Precinct development.
 Moe has an Australian rules football team competing in the Gippsland League, the Moe Lions, whose home ground is Ted Summerton Reserve.
 The reserve is owned by government, administered by Latrobe City Council and has a permanently elliptical surface.

 The reserve has been identified as a venue for Women's T20 cricket during the 2026 Commonwealth Games held across Victoria.

 The reserve is named after Edward (Ted/Toby) Summerton (1917-1990) who served many years as both a Councillor and Mayor for the former City of Moe.

 Olympic Park

 Soccer

 Olympic Park in Moe is located next to the outdoor swimming pool at the east end of Vale Street and is used for soccer.
 It has two rectangular pitches, one north–south and one east–west.
-It is the home ground for Moe United Soccer Club who play in the Latrobe Valley Soccer League.
+It is the home ground for Moe United SC who play in the Latrobe Valley Soccer League.
 The Victorian regional leagues are the eighth level of soccer in Victoria, and the ninth nationally.

 A new community sports building is on the east side at Olympic Park.
 The reserve is owned by government, administered by Latrobe City Council.